Ca' Foscari University

 In 2004 and in 2006 was present at two important exhibitions on the art of Verona organized by Project Aurora (Aurora Printing and Graphics).

-In 2013 he will make a solo exibition of new drawings and paintings at gallery "Incorniciarte" in Verona.
+In 2013 he made a solo exhibition "Le Acrobazie della Geometria" with new drawings and paintings at gallery "Incorniciarte" in Verona.